TrevorSatori/kronos/README.md

 - Removed a thread that tracked the current playing position.
   - _This was possible thanks to the migration to Ratatui._
 - Broke down rendering code into smaller pieces.
+- Moved some logic into `app`
+- Reduced the number of mutable references overall
+  - And plan to do so as much as I can.
+I want everything to have the least possible access.

 ### Future